 Women make important contributions to the attainment of peace, but they remain grossly underrepresented in official peacemaking processes.
-This study demonstrates how women from civil society in the Philippines, Northern Ireland, Guatemala, and Kenya accessed and shaped peace processes in their countries.
+This study and policy brief demonstrate how women from civil society in the Philippines, Northern Ireland, Guatemala, and Kenya accessed and shaped peace processes in their countries.
 It illustrates that women from civil society have greatest impact on peace agreements— making them more comprehensive and durable—if they are involved in official roles during the peace process.

 How Women From Civil Society Influence the Peace Process